MK-DEV369/SCOUT/README.md

 - On-demand model loading endpoint

 - Embeddings: switched to `sentence-transformers/all-mpnet-base-v2` using `SentenceTransformer` (improved embedding quality).
 Add `sentence-transformers` to your environment (see requirements).

+- Summarization: LLM summarizer is enabled by default and falls back to extractive bullet summaries if the model cannot load or generate output.

 ### NLP + Risk + Graph